hungcq/knowledge-repo/information-technology/software-engineering-at-google/14-larger-testing.md

     need clear explanation of what is measured & why the behavior is considered a suspect
     - Minimize effort to identify root cause (eg distributed tracing)
     - Provide support & contact info of owner & supporter of the test
+- Should draft a test plan when designing software: strategic outline of what types of testing are needed and how much each, by:
+  - Identify primary risks
+  - Necessary testing approaches to mitigate those risks
 ### Ownership
 - Integration tests of components within a particular project: project lead
 - Featured-focused tests across services: feature owner: